Pandas-DB/pandasdb-crm-comm/README.md

 ### **🚀 Production-Ready Features**
 - **Intelligent Spam Detection**: AI-powered filtering with 95%+ accuracy
 - **Automated Sales Agent**: Context-aware responses with conversation history
-- **Multi-Platform Support**: WhatsApp, Telegram, and easily extensible
+- **Multi-Platform Support**: WhatsApp, Telegram, Chat API, and easily extensible
 - **Scalable Architecture**: Handle 1K to 1M+ messages per month
 - **Cost-Effective**: Pay only for what you use
 - **Real-time Analytics**: Comprehensive monitoring and lead insights